Empty pale yellow rectangle with rounded corners and a thin purple border.

 System design or architecture question

 • For senior roles, present a simplified version of a real architectural challenge your team has faced.
-You'll immediately see whether they ask the right clarifying questions.

-Legal Compliance When Hiring in Latin America
+Legal compliance when hiring in Latin America

 Getting compliance right comes down to three things: